 As it evolved, the Völkisch Movement sometimes combined the esoteric aspects of folkloric occultism with “racial adoration”.
 During the 1900s, we see, in some circles, a type of “anti-Semitism linked to exclusionary ethnic nationalism” emphasized as well.
-Now we start seeing different organizations using the term völk or völkisch that emphasize ideas including anti-communist, anti-immigration, anti-capitalist and anti-Parliamentarian ideas.
+Now we start seeing different organizations using the term völk or völkisch h that emphasize ideas including anti-communist, anti-immigration, anti-capitalist and anti-Parliamentarian ideas.

 Guido Von List, Völkisch ideas, Wotanism, Armanism, and Runology

 Guido Von List (1848-1919) is one of the most well known figures who promoted Germanic or Runic Occultism.
-From an early period in his life, he claims to have given up Roman Catholicism in favor of worshipping the Germanic Wotan.
+From an early period in his life, he claims to have given up Roman Catholicism in favor of worshiping the Germanic Wotan.
 He apparently spent a lot of time in the countryside of Austria as a youth, hiking and enjoying nature.
 From the 1870s to the 1890s, he began to write articles and novels placing a völkisch emphasis on the folk culture and customs of rural people, believing that many of them survived from the pre-Christian native Germanic religion.